CamBitter/bike-theft-deterrent-system.github.io/README.md

 # Results

+A video demonstration of the lock in action can be found here: https://drive.google.com/file/d/1twOzUNFAkOQMooSFh1Hvug4dFZvrGIfw/view?usp=share_link

 Areas of success: The code and logic flow is all working successfully, and almost all of are peripherals are effectively integrated into the system.

 Areas of failure: Currently, we are unable to get the horn to function.
 While it works when given stand-alone power, it cannot be toggled by the ES.
 Additionally, we had trouble powering the MCU from the pinouts/breadboard, so we are powering it separately from another battery pack, this one 5v.
 The form factor is not completely seamlessly integrated into a bike, but could be relatively easily connected via zipties.